hello12324/hello12324/README.md

 I hope to be able to share my skills and experience with you through these projects, and to learn and progress together with you. "

-> Let me fight my own way, don't lose my courage, don't let up! -Van Gogh
+> Go on and on, along your own way, never give up, and never lose courage! -Van Gogh